 Blood pressure is the force of your blood pushing against your artery walls generated with each heartbeat as blood is pumped from your heart into your blood vessels.
 The size and elasticity of the artery walls also affect blood pressure.
 Each time the heart beats, the pressure is created inside the arteries.
 It is greatest when blood is pumped out of the heart into the arteries (systole).
 When the heart relaxes between beats to refill, the pressure falls in the arteries (the diastole).

-High blood pressure is managed at our multidisciplinary clinic, the Center for Heart Disease Prevention.
+High blood pressure is managed at our University of Miami Comprehensive Hypertension Center.

 Why Choose UHealth?